openshift/origin/docs/v1/use-cases.md

 * As an Application Operator, who has requested a Service Instance, know that a request for a service instance has been fulfilled?
-* As an Application Operator, I should be able to pass parameters to be used by the Service ServiceInstance or ServiceInstanceCredential when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or ServiceInstanceCredential.
+* As an Application Operator, I should be able to pass parameters to be used by the Service ServiceInstance or ServiceBinding when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or ServiceBinding.

 ## Provisioning a Service Instance

 * As a ServiceBroker operator, I want to control the number of instances of my Service, so that I can control the resource footprint of my Service.

-## ServiceInstanceCredential to a Service Instance
+## ServiceBinding to a Service Instance

 * As a ServiceBroker operator, I want to control the number of bindings to a Service ServiceInstance so that I may provide limits for services (e.g. free plan with 3